Beatrix-droid/mock-ux/Mock_UX/improvements.md

 - added useMemo for computing paginated data.
 Unless a user changes the number of rows per page , or the page, or the rows, recomputing paginated data is not necessary.

+- added use memo for filtered data.
+The variable filteredData is not a state variable any more, but rather a memoised variable. the Apply filter handler logic is handled in there, along with the useEffect hook that runs when the name filter changes.